rayomaz/BarrierBellman/README.md

 stochasticbarrier contraction_pwc_gd        # To run the stochastic contraction map with a PWC-GD barrier
 ```

+The same commands can be run for other benchmarks: oscillator, roomtemperature, or pendulum.

 ## Run through Julia
 Use the following commands to run the optimization case studies through Julia